Hog-CERN/Hog/docs/01-Getting-Started/02-setupNewHogProject.md

 A directory named _list_ must be in each of the project folders.
 This directory contains the list of files, that are plain text files, used to instruct HOG on how to build your project.
-Each list file contains the list of filenames to be added to the _proj_1_ project.
+Each list file contains the list of file names to be added to the _proj_1_ project.
 HOG uses different kinds of list files, identified by their extension:

  - `*.src` : used to include HDL files belonging to the same library